UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 BMS-29 | Entering the fault state | The BMS must open the AIR+.
-BMS-30 | Exiting the fault state and entering the init state | Once all AIR shutdown faults are cleared and AIR- is open, the BMS must exit the fault state and enter the init state.
+BMS-30 | Exiting the fault state and entering the init state | Once all AIR shutdown faults are cleared and AIR- is opened, the BMS must exit the fault state and enter the init state.

 ## DIM <a name="DIM"></a>